JeffersonLab/softioc/README.md

 **Note**: Docker security measures may prevent bind mounts.
 On Windows for example you must navigate to Settings > File Sharing then authorize the directory to mount.

 ### Docker Compose
 You can use a pre-built image from [DockerHub](https://hub.docker.com/r/slominskir/softioc).
-For example in your own project you could use Docker Compose to specify a softioc like so:
+For example in your own project you could specify a softioc like so:
 ```
 services:
   softioc: